citros-garden/pendulum/README.md

 ## Running the Scenario Using CITROS

-Next step is to commit and push all your changes and also build and push a docker image.
-To do this please follow the [Getting Started tutorial](https://citros.io/doc/docs_tutorials/getting_started/).
+Next step is to [Upload project to CITROS Server](https://citros.io/doc/docs_tutorials/getting_started/#upload-to-citros-server).

 After the following steps everything is ready to run the simulations in the cloud.
 Let's run two scenarios - one for the system of the double pendulum and one for the system with spring, the names of the resulting batches are set by `-n` key.
 Let's set 7 simulation runs for each of them by `-c` key. `-r` defines that the runs will be processed remotely.
 After typing the following command you will be asked to select the corresponding simulation scenario: